rkhetani/Intro-to-R_IDC2017/lessons/04_introR-data-manipulation.md

 ***

-#### Selecting using indexes with logical operators
+#### Selecting using indices with logical operators

-We can also use indexes with logical operators.
+We can also use indices with logical operators.
 Logical operators include greater than (>), less than (<), and equal to (==).
 A full list of logical operators in R is displayed below:

 | Operator | Description |
 | :-----------:|:----------------|